The little rogue

 “What’s your name, kid?”
 I asked as softly as I could.

 His head was tilted down, his dirty, light blond hair was covering his eyes.
 “Kade” he said.
 His clothes were stained and reeked of goddess knows what.

 “Hello Kade, My name is Alaric.”
 I said, and his head snapped up.

-“You’re Alaric?” he asked, his hazel eyes wide and panicked.
+“You’re Alaric?” he asked, his dark blue eyes wide and panicked.

 “Who?”
 I asked, even though I already knew the answer.

 “I don’t know her name.
-She has dark chocolate colored eyes, curly brown hair and she is incredibly beautiful.
+She has dark blown eyes, dark curly hair and she is incredibly beautiful.
 She told me to go to this pack and find Alaric.” he replied.
 His eyes were panicky, yet hopeful.

 “I have to get back before they notice I’ve been gone for too long, but I can tell you where she’s held."